Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 - Business Requirement 1: The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
   - "Mean" and "standard deviation" images will be displayed for healthy leaves and those presenting powdery mildew.
   - The difference between an average healthy leaf and the average mildew-infected leaf will be displayed.
-  - An image montgage will follow for the selected label: healthy / powdery_mildew.
+  - An image montage will follow for the selected label: healthy / powdery_mildew.
 - Business Requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
   - We want to predict whether a random sample leaf image is presenting powdery mildew or is healthy.
-  - We want to build a ML model with binary classification and report on the results.
+  - We want to build an ML model with binary classification and report on the results.

 ## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+- We want to build an ML model that can accurately predict whether a random sample leaf image is presenting powdery mildew or is healthy.
+- We propose to use a supervised machine learning method, Binary Classification, to categorise the data into one of two outcomes, healthy or presenting powdery mildew.
+- The desired result would be the customer's successful utilization of the deployed Mildew Prediction application.
+This achievement would lead to savings in time, effort, and costs that are currently expended on manual observations.
+Additionally, it would prevent the distribution of products with compromised quality, thus potentially improving the company's reputation.
+- A successful model will have a degree of 97% accuracy or greater (as agreed with the client).
+- The model's output will be binary: "healthy" or "presenting powdery mildew" will be displayed to the application user.
+- Heuristics:
+  - Presently, the client spends an average of 30 minutes manually assessing whether a tree is infected with powdery mildew.
+This procedure necessitates individuals with adequate knowledge of the disease to accurately categorize the trees.
+By implementing a predictive analytics application, there would be a significant reduction in the necessity to educate staff, while also greatly improving the categorization times.
+- The training data is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

 ## Dashboard Design